jskogelin/backendfaker/README.md

 Run `npm install backend-faker` in your project directory.

 ## usage
-NOTE: This only supports GET at the moment!

 Create a `backend.json` file in your project folder. `backend.json` sample:
 ```json
 [